 Day 10 of BiG’s 30 Day Bucket List Investing Challenge

-Can you believe industry testimonials, rating sites, awards and lists “The Top 10, 50, 100″… ?
+Should you believe business and industry testimonials, rating sites, awards and lists like “The Top 10, 50, 100″… ?
 It’s easy to get lost searching the finance and investment industries, comparing the winners, the successful businesses, wealth managers, financial planners, financial advisers, superannuation funds, managed funds, mortgage or insurance brokers and more.
 But, a warning:

 try never to be swayed by lists of this nature… I’m still working hard and won’t stop until I’m on top of the list I most want to occupy: ‘People Who Equipped Me For Success,’ and only you can write that list.